IvynNdhlovu/My-AWS-restart-journey/Networking/Networking.md

 ## Benefits / Key Takeaways

-- Through this module, I learned how to:
 - Build a VPC and launch a web server
 - Configure basic network components
 - Understand IP addressing and subnetting